sidayuan/sidayuan.github.io/app/ranked_list_aggregator/index.md

 ---
 layout: compact
 description: An app that aggregates ranked lists of individuals into an overall preference ranking that represents the group.
+Useful for making decisions democratically or just for fun!
 ---

 <link rel="stylesheet" href="style.css">